miguelherreravillanueva/Proyecto-Backend.RedSocial/README.md

-# Backend 2nd Project - Social web
+# Backend 2nd Project - Social Web

 The following project consists on the creation of a social web in which the knowledge acquired in Node and Express technologies is combined, in addition to MongoDB Cloud and Mongoose.